EALopez1228/OpenSourceProject/README.md

 ISSUES ENCOUNTERED:
 A major struggle for us was simply learning a new language.
 Most of our group had little to no experience with Python, so it took us some time to understand how the language worked exactly.
-When modifying the car game, adding sound effects
+When modifying the car game, adding sound effects proved to be troublesome as properly locating the sound was difficult with an overall lack of Python experience.

 MODIFICATIONS: